terrytangyuan/terrytangyuan.github.com/_posts/2019-11-19-sponsor-open-source-through-github.markdown

     - Open Source
 ---

 Hi everyone!
 This is Yuan.
-I recently opened up [my Github Sponsors page](https://github.com/sponsors/terrytangyuan).
+I recently opened up [my GitHub Sponsors page](https://github.com/sponsors/terrytangyuan).
 Your support would be really appreciated and would encourage my on-going involvements in the open source community!

 Here below is a brief summary of my roles and contributions to the open source projects I've been involved in.